johnmcfarlane/papers/c++/contractual-disappointment.md

 * violation by user:
   * If a C++ API Contract violation could reasonably be identified (e.g. through an assertion) but is not, then the program developer failed to use the tool effectively.

-Examples of contract trapping techniques that are commonly employed are

-* API contract violation tests (e.g. assertions, pre-conditions and post-conditions),
-* API contract fulfilment tests (e.g. unit tests), and
-* C++ Standard contracts (e.g. by enabling sanitizers and flags such as `_GLIBCXX_ASSERTIONS` and `_ITERATOR_DEBUG_LEVEL`).

 ### Types of Contract Violation